 These three pieces were composed between 2010 - 2011.
-The first piece was writtin in fall 2010, the second during winter 2011 and lastly the third piece was finished in the spring the same year.
+The first piece was written in fall 2010, the second during winter 2011 and lastly the third piece was finished in the spring the same year.

-The third piece, Ode to a Star, has a darker mood, but the stars on the sky shines through at certain moments throughout the piece.
+The third piece, Ode to a Star, has a darker mood, but the stars on the sky shine through at certain moments throughout the piece.
 There is a revisitation of previous material before ending in a coda that brings back the nocturnal mood of the beginning.